 and strangeChar

 .
-Mostly those two are needed internally, but they are also very useful when it comes to template meta programming with the aim to create functionality that supports any type of character or string types.
-Samples of this will be seen in the Programmer's Manual of module ALib Strings .
+Mostly those two are needed internally, but they are also invaluable when it comes to template meta-programming with the aim of creating functionality that supports any type of character or string types.
+Samples of this will be seen in the Programmer's Manual of module ALib Strings.

 Let us quickly summarize what was said in this chapter about character types: